Get the Recipes

-Due to the density of the ingredients involved, carrot cake benefits from a foundation of whipped eggs and sugar to help lighten things up.
-I start by combining the sugar (both brown and white), spices, eggs, and vanilla in a mixing bowl, and then whip it on a stand mixer until the mixture is thick and pale.
-On a Kitchen-Aid Pro, my stand mixer of choice, this takes about eight minutes, but it's more important to pay attention to the visual cues.
-Just check out the before and after pics that make up the first two images of this collage—when the foamed eggs are ready, they'll be thick, foamy, and pale.
+Due to the density of the ingredients involved, my carrot cake uses a foundation of whipped eggs and sugar to help lighten things up.
+I start by combining the sugar (both brown and white), spices, eggs, and vanilla in a mixing bowl, then whip it on a stand mixer until the mixture is thick and pale.
+On a KitchenAid Pro, my stand mixer of choice, this takes about eight minutes, but it's more important to pay attention to the visual cues.
+Just check out the before-and-after pics that make up the first two images of this collage—when the foamed eggs are ready, they'll be thick, foamy, and pale.

-Since I'm almost always making carrot cake for a special occasion, I finish it with an extra special touch: carrot roses.
+Since I'm almost always making carrot cake for a festive event, I finish it with an extra-festive touch: carrot roses.
 Not the sort made from marzipan or frosting, but actual carrots.
 Plain supermarket carrots will do just fine, but the roses will be all the more colorful if the carrots are, too.

 The process is super simple.
 Peel the carrots to remove the rough outer skin, then use firm pressure with the vegetable peeler to carve out as many thick strips of carrot as you can manage.